CharleyGui/docs.fr-fr/docs/framework/unmanaged-api/hosting/iclrassemblyreferencelist-isstringassemblyreferenceinlist-method.md

 ## <a name="parameters"></a>Paramètres
  `pwzAssemblyName`
- [in] Le nom de l’assembly à rechercher.
+ dans Nom de l’assembly à rechercher.

 ## <a name="return-value"></a>Valeur de retour